aftowmar/adb_folder_push/README.md

 # adb_folder_push
 this project allows to push files from given local folder to an android device using adb

-find files on android device:

-powershell:
-> adb shell
-> ls target_dir > android_list.txt
-> exit
-> adb pull android_list.txt
-adjust paths in diff.ps1 to reflect windows_list.txt and android_list.txt
+SHIFT+Right Click on files you want to copy and select "Copy as Path", save as "win_list.txt".
-make both lists consistent: to delete all path characters use: .*\\ and replace with nothing in Notepad++
+Delete all path characters use Notepad++ and replace .*\\ and " with nothing.
+Save as "list_windows_plain.txt"
-> powershell -ExecutionPolicy Bypass -File diff.ps1
+> get_diff.bat
-diff.txt contains the difference file
+diff.txt contains the difference file adjust the push_to_phone directory paths for source and target
+> push_to_phone.bat
+if you want to temprarily suspend copying, simply press CTRL+C and take the phone away, after comming back press "N".
+One file will be skipped
+>get_diff.bat
+make sure the diff.txt file is empty, if not push_to_phone.bat again at the end run
+> powershell -ExecutionPolicy Bypass -File delete_files.ps1 -file win_list.txt